-Charleston Animal Society partnered with Fetch by The Dodo pet insurance as another way to advocate for pets’ long and healthy lives.
+Charleston Animal Society partnered with Fetch Pet Insurance as another way to advocate for pets’ long and healthy lives.
 “We know that a pet parent’s ability to afford future veterinary care is going to help guarantee that that animal has a home for life,” Sean said.
 “We wanted to partner with a company that was committed to working with animal shelters and provides an affordable product so that the pet parenting public can have pet health insurance in place to pay for those unexpected veterinary bills and keep a loved family member home and out of shelters.”

 Educating today’s generation of young people to be compassionate pet parents with their Humane Education Program is another way Charleston Animal Society keeps animals out of shelters.
 Kids of all ages and all interests can attend any of the organization’s on-site summer camps.
 Team members go into the community, too, by incorporating STEM programs at local schools.
 “The staff does an incredible job of getting into the community and teaching the next generation how to be respectful and compassionate to animals,” Sean said.

 The Dig, Fetch's expert-backed editorial, answers all of the questions you forget to ask your vet or are too embarrassed to ask at the dog park.
 We help make sure you and your best friend have more good days, but we’re there on bad days, too.